December 22, 2018

 Blurb: Daphne is one of the Keres, an ancient line of women from Greek myth.
 Part Fate, part battlefield Valkyrie, she can sense violence and death wherever she goes.
 After Daphne transforms into a monster and is taken away by her family at the end of "Deadgirl: Ghostlight," she finds herself on a journey of fear, flight, and self-discovery.
 Hounded by monster hunters and her own inner demons, Daphne must find a way to cope with who and what she is, or lose her mind and soul forever to the Beast within.
 Who's more dangerous: the hunters, or the monster?
 (Amazon excerpt)

 Review: First off...DISCLAIMER: I received this novella from the author in exchange for an honest review.
 And the author being B.C.
-Johnson, you all know I've been campaigning for his first Deadgirl book with all my might since 2012, when the original version came out.
+Johnson, you all know I've been campaigning for his first Deadgirl book with all my might since 2013, when I read the original version.
 Also, B.C.
 Johnson and me have stayed in touch, if sporadically, for the whole time.
 I'm not what you would call a friend of his though, only a fan of his work.
 And an unbiased one.
 As usual, this review is the love child of my penchant for quirky, uniquely worded books and B.C.
 Johnson's ability to deliver them.

 DOUBLE FACE